cfrankston728/ont_rdb/README.md

 Connor Frankston, Yardımcı Lab, OHSU

 ## Acknowledgments
-I would like to offer a special thanks to Theresa Lubardi, Kenny Pavan, Ben Skubi, and Sam Kupp for their encouragement, support, and engagement with my vision for this project.
+I would like to offer a special thanks to Theresa Lusardi, Kenny Pavan, Ben Skubi, and Sam Kupp for their encouragement, support, and engagement with my vision for this project.
 I would also like to thank Gürkan Yardımcı, Sadik Esener, Matthew Rames, Tuğba and Furkan Özmen, Jungsun Kim, Juyoung Lee, Christopher Eddy, and Yujia Zhang for their knowledge, direction and mentorship.